-The addition of third-party patient financing program to financial policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
+The addition of third-party patient payment plans program to payment plans policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
 This may allow patients to get procedures they want or need.
-Improved cash flow, reduced accounts receivable, billing and collection costs also make offering a third-party financing program a smart decision to help maintain a practice’s financial health.
+Improved cash flow, reduced accounts receivable, billing and collection costs also make offering a third-party payment plans program a smart decision to help maintain a practice’s payment plans health.